Mushbt/lebaneats-pp4/README.md

 - Users who like to share their own variations of recipes.

 ### User Requirements and Expectations
+- Fully responsive
+- A welcoming design
+- Simple to use and navigate through
+- Social media

 ##### Back to [top](#table-of-contents)
 <hr>